rohanbhangui/visual-ad-builder-test/README.md

 - Aspect ratio lock (hold `shift`) when scaling something
 - Resize on edge (hold `alt` to resize from both sides, with snapping)
 - Ad size selector with independent styles and position
+- Add and remove ad sizes at any time — when a new size is added, every layer automatically gets an intelligently derived layout.
+Text boxes are sized using DOM measurement at the target dimensions so content is never clipped.
+Button heights scale as font + padding rather than a flat rectangle
 - Preview mode toggle (renders html with css into iframe)
 - `delete/backspace` key to delete a selected layer (with confirmation)
 - Arrow keys move elements (hold `shift` to move by 10px at a time)